• Skip to primary navigation

 Try our experiments you can make fly.

-Try different sizes of parachute and see which drops more slowly.
+Experiment with different sizes of parachutes and see which drops more slowly.

 In This IS Rocket Science we made parachutes with coffee filters which was great fun and you can experiment with different sizes and shapes.